Skip to main content

 5. Make sure that the BSC to be used for dilution and the BSC to be used for droplet generation are supplied with sufficient pipette tips and reagent reservoirs.

-6. *Pro-Tip* Prepare the viral dilutions in a separate biological safety cabinet (dilution BSC) than that used for master mix preparation and droplet generation (droplet generation BSC).
+Prepare the viral dilutions in a separate biological safety cabinet (dilution BSC) than that used for master mix preparation and droplet generation (droplet generation BSC) to ensure no contamination of the PCR reagents and the NTC with virus.

 Prepare the Serial Dilution